Search This Blog

 Growing Leadership Talent: Four Practitioner Lens

 Depending upon the personal preference to career growth motivation and subsequent on-the-job performance (Managing Talent - 9 quadrants), I came up with four practitioner focused leadership lens.
-These lens are mentioned below.
+These lenses are visually represented below.

 Lens Description Classical Roles

-Domain Expert People in this role are individual contributors with no direct reports.
+Domain Expert The people in this role are individual contributors with no direct reports.
 However, they may have deep domain knowledge in one or more areas.

 This role aligns with the "Core Performer" in the 9-Quadrant approach.